Self-help techniques to help you through menopausal symptoms

 Menopause symptoms affect women in completely different ways.
 The most common symptoms can include hot flushes, sweating, insomnia, anxiety, impairment of memory and fatigue.
 Long-term consequences may include a decline in libido, osteoporosis, heart disease and even dementia.
 They are all linked to reduced oestrogen levels in the body.

-Dietary therapy is a way in which a woman can be in control and be aware of things that can be done to ease the menopause symptoms she experiences.
+Dietary therapy is a way in which a woman can be in control and be aware of things that can possibly be done to ease the menopause symptoms she experiences.

 EAT MORE PHYTOESTROGENS Phyto or plant oestrogens found in certain foods act in a similar way to oestrogen, and they may help in keeping hormones a little more in balance.
 Increase your intake of phyto-oestrogens by eating more: soya milk and soya flour, linseeds, tofu, tempeh and miso, pumpkin seeds, sesame seeds, sunflower seeds, celery, rhubarb and green beans

 BONE HEALTH Women going through menopause should increase their intake of food sources of calcium, magnesium and vitamins D and K to maintain integrity of the skeleton.
-In addition, high amounts of phosphorous – found in red meat, processed foods and fizzy drinks – should be avoided.
+In addition, high amounts of phosphorous – found in red meat, processed foods and fizzy drinks – should be minimised.

 DEPRESSION AND IRRITABILITY Ensure you eat enough protein foods which contain the amino acid tryptophan.
 You can find it in turkey, cottage cheese, oats and legumes.
 Tryptophan helps manufacture the neurotransmitter serotonin “the feel good chemical”.